mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

 There's considerable excitement about AI-assisted development and coding agents.
 While these tools have their place, they don't address the core problems listed above.
-Large language models can generate code snippets or even complete and complex implementations of non-trivial problems, but they cannot replace the architectural oversight of a senior software engineer.
+Large language models can generate code snippets or even complete implementations of non-trivial problems, but they cannot replace the architectural oversight of a senior software engineer.

 A coding agent doesn't understand the long-term maintenance implications of a design decision.
 It doesn't recognize when three different research groups are independently solving the same problem in incompatible ways.
 It cannot participate